SpektraSystems/Red-Hat-Modernize-Apps/03-mono-to-micro-part-1.md

 ## Create RESTful Endpoints

-Thorntail (ex-WildFly Swarm) uses JAX-RS standard for building REST services.
+Dependency injection in Quarkus is based on ArC which is a CDI-based dependency injection solution tailored for Quarkus' architecture.
+You can learn more about it in the Contexts and Dependency Injection guide.

+ArC comes as a dependency of quarkus-resteasy so you already have it handy.
 Create a new file named `InventoryEndpoint.java` in directory `modernize-apps/inventory/src/main/java/com/redhat/coolstore/rest` for the InventoryEndpoint Java class in `package com.redhat.coolstore.rest` with the following content:

 ~~~java
 package com.redhat.coolstore.rest;